bmilcs/linux/GITHUB.md

 ### VISUAL STUDIO CODE CONFIGURATION

-with these tweaks, you can commit & push any changes to github with a single key combo. for example, i revise a script and follow this workflow:
+with these tweaks, you can commit & push any changes to github with a single key combo. after revising a script, you can follow this workflow:

 hotkey | description
 ---:|:---